So, you’re looking for a home in Canada?

 Condominiums often offer communal amenities like fitness centres, party rooms, and even swimming pools.
 More upscale condos may offer concierge services.
 If you’re a renter, these amenities are included in your monthly rent.
 Owners will pay a monthly condo fee to maintain common amenities and cover building upkeep and repairs.
 Condos are available in a wide variety of sizes from small bachelor units to two and three-bedroom apartments.

 A rental room is a living space in someone else’s home that you pay a monthly fee to inhabit.
-Rental rooms can commonly be found in the form of basement apartments, which often have their own separate entrance.
 Rental rooms are one of the more affordable types of housing in Canada.

 A loft is a rented living space in the top storey of a house or in its attic.
 The term is also used to refer to condominium units with high ceilings and an open floor plan.
 “Hard lofts” are former industrial spaces, such as warehouses or factories, that have been converted for residential use as condos.
 They often feature original brick walls and exposed beams and pipes.